JuliaArrays/ArraysOfArrays.jl/README.md

 [![Codecov](https://codecov.io/gh/oschulz/ArraysOfArrays.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/oschulz/ArraysOfArrays.jl)

-A Julia package for efficient storage of nested arrays.
+A Julia package for efficient storage and handling of nested arrays.

 ArraysOfArrays provides two different types of nested arrays: `ArrayOfSimilarArrays` and `VectorOfArrays`.

 ## ArrayOfSimilarArrays

-An `ArrayOfSimilarArrays` offers duality of viewing the same data as both a flat multi-dimensional array and as an array of equally-sized arrays.
+An `ArrayOfSimilarArrays` offers duality of viewing the same data as both a flat multi-dimensional array and as an array of equally-sized arrays:

 ```julia
 A_flat = rand(2,3,4,5,6)